Guideline 14: Particulars to be displayed on licensed premises

 Liquor Act 1992 - Section 143

 In addition to the name of the licensee and premises, premises licensed under the Liquor Act are required to display particulars dealing with the nature of the business.
 This must be presented in legible font (lettering size at least 15mm tall) and displayed in a conspicuous place on the exterior of the licensed premises.
-Premises licensed under either the Liquor Act or the Wine Industry Act are also required to clearly display the permitted trading hours.
+Premises licensed under the Liquor Act are also required to clearly display the permitted trading hours.

 Liquor licences - nature of business

 Where the name of the premises indicates the principal activity of the business (e.g. 'restaurant', 'nightclub', 'hotel', 'club', 'motel', 'guest house'), the licensee does not need to indicate separately the nature of the business.
 Otherwise, details of the nature of the business must also be displayed.
 This will generally coincide with the 'principal activity' indicated on the licence document, and some examples, including acceptable abbreviations, follow:

 |Commercial other licence (subsidiary on-premises)

 |Business of a club

 Commercial hotel - main premises

 Sale of liquor for consumption on or off the premises

 The hours displayed must be the actual permitted hours of trade, including any permanent approved extended hours.
 These are shown on the licence document.